-In terms of public transport, Bus Eireann provide a regular bus service to and from Ennis and Kilkee and Clare Local Link also provide a daily service to Ennis and Kilrush.
+In terms of public transport, Bus Eireann provide a regular bus service to and from Ennis and Kilkee and people in Moyasta can hail the TFI Local Link Limerick Clare buses who also provide a daily service to Ennis and Kilrush.
+Clare Local Link also provide a daily service to Ennis and Kilrush.
 As well as providing a valuable and important connection to other service centres and areas of the County, these services also offer an alternative to the private car for residents and visitors and encourages a modal shift to a more sustainable transport option.